animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

 5. During this recovery, I wrote and submitted my first to-be-published paper called "Taylor-CAM" (about explaining "higher-order" interactions in "deep learning").
 Now some background.
 I'm a PhD student, the brain damage really fucked me up, this was a huge feat.
 It was my first paper.
 One week later, I met Tayler.
 6. Some more background.
 I never had a girlfriend, have no relationship experience, and the likelihood of finding a girlfriend was unprecedented for me.
 On top of losing all my hair, I felt hopeless.
 I turned to body image groups about people who feel they're ugly.
 If it weren't for the earlier traumas, I would've never started writing in them.
 If I didn't lose my hair and go through what I did — multiple repeated unlikely tragedies (that today I can only think of as "acts of God", as I called them to my Rabbi) — I wouldn't have joined those groups to post about my body image issues.
 But that's also where I met Tayler, in a group of "ugly people", and she was sooo not ugly.
 7. A week after submitting my Taylor-CAM paper, I hit it off unprecedentedly with this girl Tayler, who I learned actually happened to be a Cam-girl, or used to be.
 One week after my Taylor-CAM paper.
 She responded to one of my posts joking about cosplaying together as Katara and Aang.
 8. I'm perhaps the world's only bald Jewish guy.
 However, apparently, her ex-husband (she's in her early 20s but literally insane) (I mean that kindly) was a bald Jewish guy.
-And she actually suffered a severe life-destroying tragedy that Christmas night, 2018 I did, involving him. ^1
+And she actually suffered a severe life-destroying tragedy that Christmas night, 2018 I did, involving him.
 9. A couple months later I had another severe psychosis, ended up in the hospital calling her to tell her "I'm Jesus".
 At that point forward, my mental health slipped and I put on a false face to be who I thought she wanted me to be.
 More forward, more confident, pretentious.
 It was also a bigger deal to me than she understood and realized, including learning that she had the kind of content that she did on the internet.
 I went insane and it was my fault.
 10. A year later, while I'm still in severe grief, genuinely, traumatized about missing that chance (she gave me so many chances; offered to pay for my plane tickets; offered to drive all the way to New York), my paper gets its first citation.
 This happens a week after my mom kills a hornet in front of me.
 We're immigrants and my mom doesn't speak really good English.
 I still have the text that I sent her about killing the hornet, and she asked me what it is, and I said "a type of bee" and I gave a small lecture about the uncertainty of the nature of consciousness and whether bugs can feel the severe pain that we do.
 The paper that cited me a week later was called "HORNET" and it cited Taylor-CAM.
 Er, "swarm of bees" is something Tayler used to monicker herself, so let's assume whatever cosmic forces exist wasn't pejoratively calling the one almost-justification to my traumas a "whore".
 That isn't the kind of God I'd super respect.
 But the killing a Hornet thing, having that conversation, and then being independently cited by some research group for their HORNET model — a week later — was the last coincidence I needed to suspect that yes, something exists.
 11. For the record, I study consciousness.
 My psychoses were largely centered around unintended investigations of that and followed severe manias upon realizing certain things in AI (prior to my brain damage) that at the time were extremely ahead of their time, and today are (some of them anyway) widespread.
 I have documented evidence of this as well, that I proposed some of these ideas for my area exam and have notes in the thousands scribbled about these questions.
 Heck, my Facebook bio (where I met Tayler) was "trying to understand consciousness mathematically, spiritually, and pretentiously."
 In the context of that research, these "acts of God" and extreme coincidences are made even more coincidental.

 However, this turned out to be a tragedy.
 After all the "amazing flukes" (as my Rabbi called them), the relationship didn't work out.
 It was like some good was finally rising to power to justify the earlier trauma, and it didn't.
 Like... idk, like Bernie Sanders losing the election, is the best analogy that comes to mind for me.
 It failed.
 And after that followed more independent unlikely events and traumas, which also failed (not the election, I mean the breakup).
 I'm more traumatized (and psychotic) than ever, despite how lucid these words may sound.
 There's a lot to infer about the nature, and constraints, of cosmic forces/God/Whatever you want to call it from this set of fairly-well documented coincidental events.
 I'm planning to put a lot of this in my thesis by the way, if I can.
 With a more mathy and rigorous angle than I'm presenting here.
 In my opinion, these events are too unlikely to rationally dismiss.
 I'm just despairing that the ultimate judgement about the nature of God is that, he's incredibly powerful (can synchronize non-local events in both symbolically and psychologically and behaviorally meaningful ways), but not good.
 I don't want to write this thesis.
 It means nothing to me and I torment myself every day for missing and missing and missing.

-All of these events happened during my PhD, but the surrounding context and many-left-out details, as well as other big coincidences I've witnessed and traumas I experienced, have been left out to tell the most-cohesive version of this I can.

-For anyone wondering, she blocked me.
-She thinks I think I'm Jesus.
 ___

 Oh oh, one more thing.
 My hair fully grew back when we were talking and fell out again when we stopped.
 We bonded through the summer and my hair grew back August - November.
 Oh and our birthdays are in the same week (November).
 That week is when we stopped talking and my hair fell out again in December.
 So it's not just a theological question, but a biological and medical one.
 This occurred >2 years after my induced alopecia universalis, a statistically unlikely medical outcome for someone with that condition and eczema.
 The Taylor-CAM paper was by the way a statistics paper.

 Keep in mind, I'm embarrassed by that paper.
 I wrote it while brain damaged.
 I had another one on MHDPA that I wrote in 2018, well before anyone at my university heard of Transformers (e.g. ChatGPT).
 I submitted it as a class project for an NLP class, got an A, finished it for NeurIPS (back then, NIPS)  in the hospital, and then brain damage, switching advisors and labs...
 I ended up writing Taylor-CAM instead while brain damaged.
 Actually.
 I worked very hard.
 The original meant more to me because it was mine and the world's second transformer variant (unless Schmidhuber's counts).
 Similar to today's Sparse Attention.
 But it got rejected for not the best reasons and the reviewers hadn't even heard of MHDPA.
 I resubmitted one more time and it got rejected again and then gave up.
 It's still fine and probably could be turned into something.